The Best Shoe Brands for Dealing With Plantar Fasciitis

 Recommendations are made by Nikki Munro, our Inverness Shoe Shop manager.
 She is not only an experienced store manager but also a professionally trained shoe fitter by the Society of Shoe Fitters.

-Skechers for plantar fasciitis
+Skechers for Plantar Fasciitis

 Skechers trainers feature super soft cushioned footbeds for the ultimate comfort from the very first moment.
 Soft, expandable fabric uppers will mould around your foot to give you a unique experience.
 The extremely lightweight designs are shock-absorbent thanks to the EVA sole units.